Admission for the January 2025 academic session is ongoing Apply Now!

 At the end of this course, students should be able to:

-• Acknowledge and reference sources of information used in this research report;
+• Acknowledge and reference sources of information used in the research report.

-• Write a coherent report on the research conducted; and
+• Write a coherent report on the research conducted.

 • Work independently to accomplish a research project with the guidance of the research supervisor.